cocos/cocos-docs/en/concepts/scene/coord.md

 ## Coordinate Systems

 Position properties for nodes can be set, but where will a node with a specific position property be rendered on the screen when the game is running?
-Just as longitude and latitude specify coordinates for a location on a planet it is necessary to understand the coordinate system of Cocos Creator 3.0 to understand the meaning of node positions.
+Just as longitude and latitude specify coordinates for a location on a planet it is necessary to understand the coordinate system of Cocos Creator 3.x to understand the meaning of node positions.

 ### World Coordinate

-The world coordinate system, also called absolute coordinate system, represents a unified coordinate system in the scene space in Cocos Creator 3.0 game development, and "world" is used to represent our game scene.
+The world coordinate system, also called absolute coordinate system, represents a unified coordinate system in the scene space in Cocos Creator 3.x game development, and "world" is used to represent our game scene.

-The Creator 3.0 world coordinate system uses a Cartesian right-handed coordinate system with default **x** to the right, **y** to the top, **z** to the outside, and the **-z** axis for the front.
+The world coordinate system of Cocos Creator 3.x  uses a Cartesian right-handed coordinate system with default **x** to the right, **y** to the top, **z** to the outside, and the **-z** axis for the front.

 ![right hand](coord/right_hand.png)